ankitects/anki/docs/development.md

 you build/run Anki first, as code completion depends on the build process to generate a bunch of files.

+After telling PyCharm to create a new virtual environment for your project, locate pip in the virtual environment, and run `pip install -r pip/requirements.txt` to install all of Anki's dependencies into the environment, so that code completion works for them.
+Then run `pip install pyqt5 pyqtwebengine` to install PyQt.

 Visual Studio Code + the Python extension does support code completion, but currently seems to frequently freeze for multiple seconds while pinning the CPU at 100%.
 Switching from the default Jedi language server to Pylance improves the